 ID Action provides a list of national and state resources to keep Iowans connected with important information.
 If you would like to have a resource added to our list please contact us.
 Please note that we do not put commercial links on the National or State resource pages.
-If you have a question related to equipment or service vendor, please contact COMPASS.
+If you have a question about programs and services for people with disabilities, please contact Iowa Compass.
+COVID Recovery Iowa offers free counseling, virtual activities, and help finding resources.

 ADAPT is an organization of people with a variety of disabilities who are steadfast in their advocacy efforts to make the community the place of entitlement instead of institutions.
 Find out everything you wanted to know about MiCASA at this site.